Crimes and Punishments

 Her hands leave the wall and move to Jake’s chest.
 She takes twin handfuls of his shirt.
 “When are you going to teach me how you use your sword?”

 “I’m, uh . . .
-Gin, wait a sec.”
+Gin.”
 The candle in his hand trembles in the air over their heads as Jake tries to flatten himself further against the wall.
 “Look, I–”

 “Don’t you like me?”
 She leans close, big brown eyes peering up at him from inches away.